Consumer Prices Index Increase (CPI)

-- The annual rate of inflation as measured by CPI decreased in October 2017 and now stands at 3.3%, compared to 4.2% in September 2017
+- The annual rate of inflation as measured by CPI increased in December 2017 and now stands at 4.1%, up from 3.8% in November 2017

 The figures are published monthly by the Economic Affairs Division of the Isle of Man Cabinet Office.
 Full details with further breakdowns are available in the downloadable document, which is updated monthly.